gurmehak/RetaiLense/README.md

 Authors: Ashita Diwan @diwanashita, Gurmehak Kaur @gurmehak, Meagan Gardner @meagangardner, and Wai Ming Wong @waiming

 ## About RetaiLense
 **RetaiLense** is an interactive dashboard designed to monitor and optimize eCommerce sales across international markets for a UK-based online retail company.
 It provides insights into global revenue, seasonal trends, top-selling products, and regional performance, helping identify growth opportunities in different countries.
 By analyzing product demand, return data, and country-specific performance, users can make informed decisions to drive international expansion and optimize sales strategies.

 ## Motivation

 ### Problem:
-Retail businesses often struggle to quickly analyze and visualize their sales data, making it difficult to identify trends, top-performing products, and revenue patterns accross different countries and time periods.
+Retail businesses often struggle to quickly analyze and visualize their sales data, making it difficult to identify trends, top-performing products, and revenue patterns across different countries and time periods.

-### Soltuion:
+### Solution:
 Our dashboard provides an intuitive interface to explore retail data through various visualizations:
-- Bar chart to show top producs by revenue
+- Bar chart to show top products by revenue
 - Revenue trend analysis over time
 - Waterfall chart to show gross revenue, refunds, and net revenue
 - Metric cards to show Key Performance Indicators (KPI)